Dealing with oily T-zones? Follow this guide to get rid of that excess oil

-Struggling to do away with that oil from your T-zones?
-Well, in that case here we have a detailed guide into the do’s and don’t of managing an oily T-zone.
+Struggling to do away with that oil from your T-zone?
+Well, in that case here we have a detailed guide to the do’s and don’t of managing an oily T-zone.

 Are you part of the oily/combination skin club?
 Well, if you are, chances are good that there is one spot on your face that glistens with oil the most!
 Sounds familiar?
 Yes, we’re talking about the dreaded T-zone.
 Your T-zone is exactly what it sounds like, it includes your forehead, nose and your chin, hence the areas many of us struggle with.
 T-zones are areas that are prone to excess oil followed by blackheads and acne.
 So, in order to get rid of those acne spots and blemishes all you need is a detailed guide into your T-zones.
 Right before you hoard on to oil control products here we have Dr Nishita Ranka spilling the beans on the tips and tricks on how to deal with your T-zones.